Mellon Foundation Native American Scholars Initiative (NASI) Predoctoral Fellowship

 These funding opportunities are part of the Native American Scholars Initiative (NASI), supported by the Mellon Foundation.
 Fellows will be based at the Library & Museum's Center for Native American and Indigenous Research (CNAIR), which aims to promote greater collaboration between scholars, archives, and indigenous communities throughout the Americas.

-This 12-month fellowship is intended for an advanced doctoral degree student working toward the completion of the dissertation.
+This nine-month fellowship during the 2025-2026 academic year is intended for an advanced doctoral degree student working toward the completion of the dissertation.
 Applications are open to scholars in any field and all periods of time.
 Preference will be given to those who have sustained personal engagement or experience with Indigenous communities.
 The caliber of the proposal, and evidence that the project will be completed in a timely manner, are the two most important criteria for evaluation.
 The selection committee will also take into consideration the need to be at the APS's Library & Museum and other research institutions in the Philadelphia area.

 Eligibility